derlin-asp/File_Sorter_Command_line/README.md

 Added a Unit Tests folder:

     This contains/will contain unit tests and tests running through the entire program

+Folder_For_Tests_Only

+    This folder contains folders and files to use in test case automation.
+    Also text files for the inputs.